mui/material-ui/docs/data/material/design-resources/connect/connect.md

 To demonstrate, let's customize a Switch's checked state, medium size, with primary color, so it looks closer to the iOS design.

-Note that the Desing Kit's component layer hierarchy and layer names should remain unaltered in order for Connect to correctly extract the custom component styles and generate a theme for them.
+Note that the Design Kit's component layer hierarchy and layer names should remain unaltered in order for Connect to correctly extract the custom component styles and generate a theme for them.

 <img src="/static/material-ui/design-resources/connect-component-variant.png" style="width: 814px; margin-bottom: 8px;" alt="A specific variant of the Switch component selected in the Design Kit" width="1628" height="400" />